 \subsection{Factorization of LMO density}

-After estimating the correlation between different BCs, we can divide all $\bpsi_\ell$s, $\ell\in\mathbb{L}$ into several groups such that BCs within a group have correlation, and BCs between different groups exhibit none correlation.
-We represent each group as the union of the BCs within the group, then $\bPsi$ can be divided into several independent random finite subsets, i.e., $\bPsi=\biguplus_{i=1}^N\bPsi_i$. \begin{Lem} Let $\Psi=\Psi_1\cup\cdots\cup\Psi_N$ where $\Psi_1,\cdots,\Psi_N$ are statistically independent random finite subsets.
+For an arbitrary RFS (unlabeled or labeled version), the relationship between its density and the densities of its independent subsets are presented in Lemma 3, which is derived in \cite{refr:Mahler_book}. \begin{Lem} Let $\Psi=\Psi_1\cup\cdots\cup\Psi_N$ where $\Psi_1,\cdots,\Psi_N$ are statistically independent random finite subsets.
 The probability density of $\Psi$ is related to the probability densities of $\Psi_1,\cdots,\Psi_n$ as follows: